The Parade of the Tin Soldiers: Song

 Though far less often heard than Jessel's original instrumental piece, Ballard MacDonald wrote English song lyrics for the tune, in 1922.

-The song is often used as a Christmas piece.
+The song is not seasonal per se but is often used as a Christmas piece.
 A version sung by The Crystals is on the 1963 album A Christmas Gift for You from Phil Spector.
 Harry Connick, Jr. sings it on his 1993 album, When My Heart Finds Christmas.
 It is also on Disney's Very Merry Christmas Songs DVD.

 Notable later uses of the instrumental piece

 The Rockettes have been performing their own choreographed version of the piece, based on Balieff's La Chauve-Souris original, since 1933 in their annual Radio City Christmas Spectacular.